MONARC is a tool and a method allowing an optimised, precise and repeatable risk assessment.

 Although the profitability of the risk analysis approach is guaranteed, the investment represented by this approach in terms of the required cost and expertise is a barrier for many companies, especially SMEs.

-To remedy this situation and allow all organisations, both large and small, to benefit from the advantages that a risk analysis offers, CASES has developed an optimised risk analysis method: MONARC (Optimised Risk Analysis Method), allowing precise and repeatable risk management.
+To remedy this situation and allow all organisations, both large and small, to benefit from the advantages that a risk analysis offers, NC3 has developed an optimised risk analysis method: MONARC (Optimised Risk Analysis Method), allowing precise and repeatable risk management.

 The advantage of MONARC lies in the capitalisation of risk analysis already performed in similar business contexts: the same vulnerabilities regularly appear in many businesses, as they face the same threats and generate similar risks.
 Most companies have servers, printers, a fleet of smartphones, Wi-Fi antennas, etc. therefore the vulnerabilities and threats are the same.
 It is therefore sufficient to generalise risk scenarios for these assets (also called objects) by context and/or business.

 Phases of MONARC